Human Capital

 3 Creation of a plan for human resource retention and development Employee turnover of no more than 5%

-• We revised a part of the personnel evaluation system and revised the balance of performance, strategy, and action evaluations.
+• We revised part of the personnel evaluation system to rebalance it away from performance and revised regular salary increase intervals.

 4 Diversity Ratio of female hires: 50%